 It is difficult to consolidate the entire transaction from various accounts.
 You’ll have a lot of account books, various debit cards and multiple net banking passwords.
 Banks will have distinct interest rates, charges, rules and penalties.

-We really need answer for “How many bank accounts should I have?”.
+We really need answer for “How many bank accounts should I have in India?”.

 How many saving account should I have?